axcids/SeleniumAndPOMExample/README.md

 - **Python**: The programming language used for writing the automation scripts.
 - **Pytest**: A testing framework to run the test cases.

-## 📂 Project Structure

-The project directory is organized as follows: